RxSwiftCommunity/RxRealm/README.md

 ## License

 This library belongs to _RxSwiftCommunity_.
+Maintainer is [Marin Todorov](https://github.com/icanzilb).

 RxRealm is available under the MIT license.
 See the LICENSE file for more info.